Sivamani-18/JS-Courses/README.md

 ```

 ### join()
 Joins all elements of an array into a string.
 You can specify a separator, which defaults to a comma if none is provided.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Apple", "Banana", "Orange"];
 var string = fruits.join(", ");